WonOhSeven/CTFs/MagpieCTF-2025/Binary Betrayal.md

 ## 🎯 Conclusion

-- The challenge involved **analyzing a compiled ELF binary** that was actually a **PyInstaller package**.
+- The challenge involved **analyzing a compiled ELF binary** that was actually a **Compiled Python Binaries**.
 - We identified it as **Python 3.12** and used **pyinstxtractor** to extract `.pyc` files.
 - Since modern Python versions make decompilation harder, we used **Python’s `dis` module** to analyze the bytecode instead.

 🎯 **Next Steps:**
 - Further reverse-engineer the bytecode to recover meaningful logic and extract the **hidden flag**.

-🔍 **CTF Tip:** Always check for PyInstaller-packaged binaries when analyzing ELF/EXE files in reversing challenges!
+🔍 **CTF Tip:** Always check for Compiled Python Binaries when analyzing ELF/EXE files in reversing challenges!

 🚀 **Happy Hacking!**